Gravitational Decoherence as a Limit on Quantum Technologies — Quantum-Geometric Correspondence series

 The crossover mass---where gravitational and environmental decoherence are equal---sits at about 4 femtograms for a 10 micrometer separation with 1 second environmental coherence time.
 Above this mass, gravity dominates.

 The most dramatic aspect is the sheer size of the experimental discriminant.
-The G1G^1G1 (Diosi-Penrose) and G2G^2G2 (perturbative QFT) predictions differ by a factor of ∼1035\sim 10^{35}∼1035 at the microgram scale.
-An experiment sensitive enough to see G1G^1G1 decoherence either confirms Diosi-Penrose or rules it out decisively.
-There is no ambiguous middle ground.
+The (Diosi-Penrose) and (perturbative QFT) predictions differ by a factor of for microgram-scale masses at millimeter separation, scaling as with the Planck mass and Planck length.
+An experiment sensitive enough to see decoherence either confirms Diosi-Penrose or rules it out decisively in favor of the rate.

 A Recommended Roadmap